-The five people pictured above are the only people who are currently out going door to door requesting donations for ESAR.
+The six people pictured above are the only people who are currently out going door to door requesting donations for ESAR.
 We rely on donations from the community for funding our operations, and have been proud to have served Escambia County and surrounding areas for over 50 years.

 Our fundraisers wear the ESAR gold shirt with a collar, DO have an ESAR ID, DO have ESAR pamphlets and stickers, and will provide a written, numbered receipt upon donation.
 It has been a while, but occasionally we get reports of people who do not have any of the above fraudulently representing that they are collecting for ESAR.

 Please continue to donate, as we need your donations in order to continue to operate, but be aware of scammers.
 If it doesn't seem right, it may not be.
 If you think that someone is fraudulently requesting funds, please call law enforcement immediately so we can catch these clowns who steal from you, from ESAR, and from those who may need our services.

-Again, the five pictured at the top of this post are legitimate, and appreciated.
+Again, the six pictured at the top of this post are legitimate, and appreciated.

 On Saturday, April 16th, ESAR stayed pretty busy.
 We were present at Diamondview Neighborhood Watch block party demonstrating Project Lifesaver.
 Then, there was the Marine Ops / Dive mission where ESAR located a drowning victim using side imaging sonar.
 During these events, there were members out practicing on the navigation course at UWF getting ready for the upcoming NASAR SAR Tech II certifications.
 And to finish off the night, we were requested by the Escambia County Sheriff's Office at almost 11:00 pm for a missing Autistic 12 year old.
 Happily, he was located shortly after they called us, and a Stand Down was sent right after the Call Out.
 Overall it was a long, busy day.
 Thank you to the volunteers willing to spend so much time and effort to help people in times of need.